Radon Mats Frequently Asked Questions

 “U bends” or right angle exhausts

 Radon systems should exhaust above the eve of the roof and straight up in the air (according to most standards).
 Unlicensed installers are afraid of rain.
 They believe that radon systems will fill with rain water and flood basements if they exhaust straight up in the air.
 This couldn’t be further from the truth.
 A typical radon fan moves anywhere from 50 to 300 cubic feet of air per minute from under your soil out above your roof.
 A cubic foot of air is about the size of a basketball.
 Imagine 50 basketballs firing out your roof every minute!
 Not a drop of rain will make it inside your pipe!
 A U bend or 90 degree bend is especially dangerous as it directs radon gas (a CLASS A carcinogen) back toward the ground and re-entry points like doors and windows.
 It completely disrupts the entire purpose of the system.
-A “U bend” is the biggest red flag when inspecting a radon system.
+A “U bend” is the biggest red flag when inspecting a radon system as it means the contractor didn’t take a single course and simply went with their gut instincts.

 Radon fan in the crawlspace or basement